rixx/books.rixx.de/data/reviews/otfried-preussler/der-rauber-hotzenplotz/index.md

   - 1999-09-01
   did_not_finish: false
   rating: 4
+related_books:
+- book: nils-werner-heinz-behling/alarm-im-kasperletheater
+  text: Alarm im Kasperletheater is another German book for children that uses the Punch-and-Judy characters, though in a very different way.
+- book: otfried-preussler/the-little-ghost
+  text: Another good children's book by Otfried Preußler is The Little Ghost.
+- book: otfried-preussler/krabat
+  text: If you're looking for more serious books by Preußler, Krabat is my favourite by far.
 ---

-As [Alarm im Kasperletheater](https://books.rixx.de/reviews/1998/alarm-im-kasperletheater/), this book is a riff off the usual characters of a Punch-and-Judy show.
+As [Alarm im Kasperletheater](https://books.rixx.de/nils-werner-heinz-behling/alarm-im-kasperletheater/), this book is a riff off the usual characters of a Punch-and-Judy show.
 There's the Robber, Hotzenplotz, who opens the book by stealing(!) grandmother's coffee grinder, which is particularly beautiful and plays a melody while you grind the coffee.

 Kasper and his friend Seppl decide to track down the dread Hotzenplotz and get the mill back.
 They go into this with a wonderfully elaborate plan that completely falls apart, so that they are captured by Hotzenplotz.
 Hotzenplotz doesn't